satishkoppadi07-boop/NotesVault/README.md

 # NotesVault

 NotesVault is a Smart Notes Management System developed using Java, JSP, Servlets, JDBC, and MySQL.
+It allows users to securely manage notes, upload PDF files, download study materials, and organize academic content efficiently.

 ## Features